How to use a Slackline Official Guide

-Slacklining has become one of the fastest growing trends in the United States and all around the world.
+Slacklining has become one of the fastest-growing trends in the United States and all around the world.
 Slacklining is incredibly simple and you can start by using a standard type of ratchet strap that has two main anchor points that strap to usually to tree to tree.
-The fun in slacklining is attempting to make it from one point of the tree to another tree without ever touching the ground, or by falling off of the slackline.
+The fun in slacklining is attempting to make it from one point of the tree to another tree without ever touching the ground, or falling off of the slackline.
 It is a very simple easy and quick installation which makes Slacklining that much better.

 Becoming a Slackline pro may take a few attempts to get the hang of things, but the success is worth the patience!
 The proud accomplishment of being able to walk across a slackline dangling off of the ground will make this achievement worth doing!
 Slacklining is a great way to have fun in the sun with family, friends, and coworkers.
 Make sure to check out our beginners Slackline kit we offer for a limited time price to get you started!

-History of Slacklining
+The History of Slacklining

 A slackline or slacklining is the act of walking or balancing along a suspended length of tie-down webbing that is tied between two different anchor points.
 Slacklining over the years has been compared to tightrope walking.
 Although these two trends are similar a Slackline can be adjusted with tension that fits the slackliner.
 Slacklines are tightened way less than tightropes and create a trampoline effect that allows you to move across the webbing while having some slack that makes crossing easier to remain balanced.
 Some of the slackline pro series will even use the trampoline bouncing effect from slacklines to bounce up and down on the tie down webbing.
-However, it may take a little bit of time in order to get to this level of skill before you will be able to also bounce up and down on the tie down material.
+However, it may take a little bit of time order to get to this level of skill before you will be able to also bounce up and down on the tie-down material.

-A little bit of history about slacklining is slackline was created by mountain climbers in the late 1970’s.
-It was used to perform tricks over mountain ranges with a guide rope above the slackline that allowed for easy balance across to the other side or in the center of the slackline to provide the most amount slack or bounce to perform tricks.
+A little bit of history about slacklining is slackline was created by mountain climbers in the late 1970s.
+It was used to perform tricks over mountain ranges with a guide rope above the slackline that allowed for easy balance across to the other side or in the center of the slackline to provide the most amount of slack or bounce to perform tricks.
 Slackline really began to gain attention by gymnastics over the last few years after it was used during the 2016 Olympics, shortly after being used in trampoline parks, water parks, beaches, foam pits, and other areas that may not always require two trees to be used.
 The most common size of Slackline is 1-inch Slacklines that are 30 feet long on average but may vary depending on the area you plan to slackline in as everyone’s location is different.

 Slackline has achieved some pretty crazy records over the years such as the longest in 2006 a slackline was placed over 1,000 meters in the air and crossed.
 That’s over 3,000 feet in the air.
 The longest slackline ever performed was in May of 2015 when a slackline pro walked across 2,000 feet of webbing to the other side while being 750 feet in the air.
 Interested in some of the many other different slackline accomplishments?
 Click here to see some of the other crazy records for slackliners.
 A slackline consists of two pieces of tie down webbing, a length of polyester webbing, and a short end that contains a ratchet strap.